greenelab/deep-review/all-sections.md

 25% and 100% recall at FDR greater than 25%.
 In the context of TF binding predictions where only 1% of genomic regions are bound by the TF, this is equivalent to a recall of 100% for FPR greater than 0.33%.
-In other words, the auROC would be 0.9967 and not indicative of the predictive utility for targeted validation.
+In other words, the auROC would be 0.9967, but the classifier would be useless for targeted validation.
 It is not unusual to obtain a chromosome-wide auROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.
-The classifier would appear to be nearly perfect based on auROC but has no practical utility to prioritize high-confidence binding sites for experimental validation.

 #### Formulation of classification labels

 Genome-wide continuous signals are commonly formulated into classification labels through signal peak detection.
-For example, peaks in ChIP-seq signal are used to identify locations of TF binding and histone modifications.
+ChIP-seq peaks are used to identify locations of TF binding and histone modifications.
 Such procedures rely on thresholding criteria to define what constitutes a peak in the signal.
 This inevitably results in a set of signal peaks that are close to